Data management policy for research infrastructures

-General description of data
+General description of data managed within research infrastructure

 - What kinds of data are produced by or associated with the research infrastructure?

-Agreements on rights of use and licences
+Agreements on rights of use

-Opening or sharing data
+Opening or restricted sharing of data

 - How should the research infrastructure be cited?

 - Do you provide a model/example data citation?
 Do you provide unique and persistent identifiers (e.g. Digital Object Identifier (DOI)) for datasets, records or other digital objects?